aka/ Globe Series

 Madam How and Lady Why, by Charles Kingsley (1884)

 A copy of the Works of Milton printed in 1906 is below.
 The first edition was 1877, and this is the 15th printing.
-This book was printed in England, but has the publisher’s New York imprint, and thus is an US edition.
-Macmillan’s offices in different parts of the world operated independently of each other, but did share titles and series.
+This book was printed in England but has the publisher’s New York imprint, and thus is a US edition.
+Macmillan’s offices in different parts of the world operated independently of each other but did share titles and series.
 A later US edition of this title from 1961 is shown further below with a St. Martin’s Press (subsidiary of Macmillan) New York imprint.

 Jackets in the early part of the 20th century are plain and minimalist, like later jackets.
 They are unique to each title given the facsimile of the author’s signature centered on the front of the jacket.
 A box surrounds the signature and front of the jacket.
 The front jacket flap is blank.

 The rear of the jacket advertises the New Globe Poets for $1.75.
 Thus in addition to the Globe Edition, Globe Library, and Globe Series, the series is also called the New Globe Poets.